ruby/www.ruby-lang.org/en/installation/index.md

 ### rbenv
 {: #rbenv}

-rbenv allows you to manage multiple installations of Ruby.
+[rbenv][rbenv] allows you to manage multiple installations of Ruby.
 It does not support installing Ruby, but there is a popular plugin named ruby-build to install Ruby.
 Both tools are available for OS X, Linux, or other UNIX-like operating systems.

-For the latest instructions on installing rbenv, check out the [rbenv website][rbenv].

-There is a similar tool named RVM, described in the next section.
-Check it out, too, and choose the one most comfortable for you.

 ### RVM ("Ruby Version Manager")
 {: #rvm}

-RVM allows you to install and manage multiple installations of Ruby on your system.
+[RVM][rvm] allows you to install and manage multiple installations of Ruby on your system.
+It can also manage different gemsets.
 It is available for OS X, Linux, or other UNIX-like operating systems.

-For the latest instructions on installing RVM, check out the [RVM website][rvm].

 ### RubyInstaller
 {: #rubyinstaller}

 If you are on Windows, there is a great project to help you install Ruby:
-RubyInstaller.
+[RubyInstaller][rubyinstaller].
 It gives you everything you need to set up a full Ruby development environment on Windows.

-To use RubyInstaller, download it from the [RubyInstaller website][rubyinstaller].
-Then just use the installer, and you are done!
+Just download it, run it, and you are done!

 ### RailsInstaller and Ruby Stack